NVIDIA/ais-k8s/docs/authn.md

 We strongly recommend using the [AuthN Helm chart](../helm/authn/README.md) for this process.

-This will also require an update to the ConfigMap used for the operator.
+This will also require an update to the `auth.serviceURL` used for the operator.
 See [AIS Operator section above](#ais-operator)

 ## Disabling AuthN in an Existing AIStore Deployment